datdamnzotz/FoundryVTT-Game-Audio-Bundle-2/Readme.md

 </center>

-# Installation
+# Automatic Installation (from setup -> Add Modules)

 Install this module automatically by specifying the following public module URL:

 `https://raw.githubusercontent.com/datdamnzotz/FoundryVTT-Game-Audio-Bundle-2/master/module.json`

+# Manual Installation

+Download the latest release zip from `Releases` and unzip it to your module directory.
+Restart VTT.

+# Activate the module
-After the install, as GM go to the `Manage Modules` options menu in your World Settings tab then enable the `Foundry VTT - Game Audio Bundle 2` module.
+After the install, as GM go to the `Manage Modules` options menu in your World Settings tab then enable the `Foundry VTT - Game Audio Bundle 1` module.

 <center>